BruceMong/Bros-Fight-Game/README.md

-# Bros-Fight-Game
-# Shoot 'Em Up Arcade Game (2016)
+# BrosFight  - Shoot 'Em Up Arcade Game (2016)

 ## Project Description

-Welcome to my very first programming project created back in 2016.
+Welcome to my first programming project created back in 2016.
 This is a stationary "shoot 'em up" video game designed to be played in two-player multiplayer mode.
+Please note that since this was my first project, the code contains many errors and can surely be optimized further.

 ## Features